The Oral-B Pro 5000 is a good electric toothbrush and at the right price is still a good purchase.

 The Pro 5000 is also known as the SmartSeries 5000, because it was one of the first electric toothbrushes to have Bluetooth, therefore making it ‘smart’.

-So throughout the review I will use the name Pro and SmartSeries interchangeably.
-Oral-B officially name it Pro 5000, but the retail box has SmartSeries 5000 all over it!
+So throughout the review, I will use the name Pro and SmartSeries interchangeably.
+Oral-B officially names it Pro 5000, but the retail box has SmartSeries 5000 all over it!

 A little chunkier than some models it offers more cleaning modes and a fairly decent battery life, although since launch Oral-B have brought out newer models which in essence supersede this one.

 But, it is still available to buy and a lot of the time is the most cost effective option when you weigh up the pros and cons of each.

 - Charging station

 - 1 x FlossAction brush head

 - Oral-B 3D movement cleaning system (pulsates, sweeps and rotates)

 - Rechargeable battery with 40 minutes of usage time